 The entire procedure from closure of the application window to the final result takes about 12 weeks.

-In the framework of Corporate Social Responsibility at imec we aspire to incorporate Sustainable Development Goals in our PhD projects.
+In the framework of sustainability at imec we aspire to incorporate Sustainable Development Goals in our PhD projects.

 "I have obtained a bachelor’s degree in Electronics and Nanoelectronics from USATU (Russia) and an Erasmus Mundus Master in Nanoscience and Nanotechnology degree from KU Leuven and TU Dresden.
 During the studies at KU Leuven I did an internship at imec.
 The company fascinated me with its state-of-the-art facilities and a unique position between the academia and university.
 Later that made me look for a PhD topic at imec and I was content to find one that fitted my interests.
 Currently, I am working on my PhD at imec.
 I find the program here to be challenging, but those challenges allow to gain broad skills and knowledge.
 I especially value the opportunity to work together with world-class experts on a topic that has industrial relevance.
 I also appreciate that one can use the help of technicians for a large number of standard measurements which is a great help for research.
 Another advantage is the supervising scheme where one has a promoter and a daily supervisor, which increases the speed of receiving feedback.
 In addition to the research aspects, I enjoy the international environment and numerous events help to integrate into the imec community."